 What Is My Existing Lighting System and How Does It Actually Work?

 If you want to see how your existing lighting system fares, it’s best to make a survey of your illuminated area.
 It is really important to survey your area because you’ll be able to see how well-lit or ill-lit your area is.
-Also, it is best to take note of the foot-candles used.
+Also, it is best to take note of the foot candles used.
 You want your survey to be precise.
-In order to do so you have to prepare a fairly precise map of your area.
-Make sure you added all the pole lights and fixtures in your map.
-You can also either buy or just borrow a light level meter.
+In order to do so, you have to prepare a fairly precise map of your area.
+Make sure you added all the pole lights and fixtures to your map.
+You can also either buy or just borrow a light-level meter.
 This device helps you get a precise reading of the lights in your area.

 What Parking Lot Light Is Adequate?

-You may find that a majority of parking lots have low foot-candles, lower than what is recommended by norm.
-They may also not have evenly distributed lighting, which is quite important in providing a well-lit parking lot.
-But you can always reassess your need and apply more foot-candles.
-For example, you have an auto-dealership.
+You may find that a majority of parking lots have low foot-candles, lower than what is recommended by the norm.
+They may also not have evenly distributed lighting, which is quite important in providing a well-lit commercial parking lot.
+But you can always reassess your need and apply more foot candles.
+For example, you have an auto dealership.
 Naturally, you would want your displayed cars to be the star of the show.
-So, you’ll have to add more foot-candles to address this need.
+So, you’ll have to add more foot candles to address this need.

 Total Operational Costs

 When you have a large facility, your overall operational costs can quickly increase.
 One great way to decrease your operational costs is by upgrading your old commercial parking lot lighting system.
 And the best light type to use would be LEDs.
 Switching over to LEDs from traditional HID lighting can save you a lot in the long run.